Citation, DOI and article data

 - DWI/ADC: atypical and malignant subtypes may show greater than expected restricted diffusion although recent work suggests that this is not useful in prospectively predicting histological grade 15,16

-- MR spectroscopy: usually it does not play a significant role in diagnosis but can help distinguish meningiomas from mimics.
+- MR spectroscopy: usually does not play a significant role in diagnosis but can help distinguish meningiomas from mimics.
 Features include:

 Helpful imaging signs